captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 Bandito was lucky the Police came.
-He was, well, he was a drug addict -- you know how that goes.
+He was, well, he was a drug addict—you know how that goes.

 ---